DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \mathcal{L}^{\mathrm{NSCL}}(f) = -\frac{1}{K^2N}\sum_{l_1,l_2=1}^K\sum_{i=1}^N \log\left(\frac{\exp(\mathrm{sim}(z_i^{l_1},z_i^{l_2}))}{\sum_{l_3=1}^K\sum_{j:y_j\neq y_i}\exp(\mathrm{sim}(z_i^{l_1},z_j^{l_3}))}\right).
 $$

-We call this objective **NSCL**, for **negatives-only supervised contrastive learning**.

-The two losses differ in exactly one place:

-- DCL treats every other sample as a negative.
-- NSCL removes same-class samples from the denominator.
+We call this **NSCL**, for **negatives-only supervised contrastive learning**.
+The two losses differ in exactly one place: DCL treats every other sample as a negative, while NSCL removes same-class samples from the denominator.

-So the only mismatch between the two comes from the fact that self-supervised contrastive learning accidentally treats some same-class samples as negatives.

-## Why the loss gap is small
+### Why the gap is small

-This difference looks important, but in many-class problems it is often quite mild.

-Suppose for simplicity that the dataset is balanced, with $C$ classes and exactly $n$ samples per class, so $N = Cn$.
+Suppose the dataset is balanced, with $C$ classes and $n$ samples per class, so $N = Cn$.
 Fix an anchor.
-In DCL, the denominator includes all other samples.
-In NSCL, it excludes samples from the same class.
-Therefore:
-- the number of same-class terms that appear in DCL but not in NSCL is exactly $n-1$,
+In DCL, the denominator sums over all $N-1$ other samples.
+In NSCL, it sums over only the $N-n = n(C-1)$ different-class samples.
+The same-class terms that appear in DCL but not in NSCL number exactly $n-1$, a fraction roughly $1/C$ of the total.
+So when $C$ is large, the two denominators are nearly the same.
-- the number of different-class terms is exactly $N-n = n(C-1)$.

-So when $C$ is large, the same-class terms form only a small fraction of the denominator.
-This already suggests that the two losses should be close.

-That intuition can be made precise.
-For any encoder $f$,
+This can be made precise:

 $$
-\mathcal{L}^{\mathrm{NSCL}}(f) \le \mathcal{L}^{\mathrm{DCL}}(f) \le \mathcal{L}^{\mathrm{NSCL}}(f) + \log\left(1+\frac{e^2}{C-1}\right) \le \mathcal{L}^{\mathrm{NSCL}}(f) + \frac{e^2}{C-1}.
+\mathcal{L}^{\mathrm{NSCL}}(f) \le \mathcal{L}^{\mathrm{DCL}}(f) \le \mathcal{L}^{\mathrm{NSCL}}(f) + \frac{e^2}{C-1}.
 $$

-So in the balanced setting, the gap between DCL and NSCL shrinks like $O(1/C)$.

-This is the first structural point:

-> In many-class regimes, the standard self-supervised contrastive loss is already close to a supervised contrastive loss.

-This does not mean CL is literally supervised learning in disguise.
-It does mean that the objective is much more supervised-like than the name suggests.

-## What this explains, and what it does not

-This theorem is conceptually useful because it identifies the exact source of the CL-NSCL gap.
-The self-supervised loss differs from the supervised one only because it includes same-class samples in the denominator, and that contribution becomes small when the number of classes is large.
+The bound is both label-agnostic and architecture-independent: it holds for any encoder $f$, without assumptions on the data distribution or the model class.
+The gap shrinks as $O(1/C)$, which means that for problems with many semantic classes, DCL is already almost NSCL.

+### What NSCL minimizers look like

+Since NSCL is the supervised bridge, it is natural to ask what its optimal solutions look like.
+Any global minimizer of the NSCL loss exhibits three structural properties:

+1. **Augmentation collapse:** all augmented views of the same sample map to the same point.
+2. **Within-class collapse:** all samples from the same class share a single representation.
+3. **Simplex ETF structure:** the resulting class centers form a simplex equiangular tight frame—a maximally separated, symmetric configuration on the unit sphere.

+This is the same geometric structure that arises at the global optima of supervised losses such as cross-entropy and mean squared error, the phenomenon known as **neural collapse**.
+The fact that NSCL shares these optimal solutions is not a coincidence: it reflects the tight connection between the self-supervised and supervised objectives.

+### Few-shot transfer

+The geometric structure of NSCL minimizers also governs downstream transfer.
+A new bound on the few-shot error of linear probing depends on two quantities:

+- **within-class dispersion:** how spread out the representations of same-class samples are,
+- **between-class variation along the line connecting centroids:** how much the features vary in the directions that separate classes.

+When the representation is close to the NSCL optimum—collapsed within classes, separated between classes—both quantities are favorable, and few-shot linear probing succeeds with very few labeled examples.
+This provides a principled explanation for why contrastive features transfer so well.

+## Part II: The representations are close

-Still, loss-level closeness is not the whole story.
-A small objective gap does not by itself imply similar parameters, similar trajectories, or similar learned geometry.
-Two nearby losses can still drive optimization in rather different directions.
+Loss-level closeness is useful, but it does not by itself imply similar learned geometry.
+A small objective gap could still drive optimization in different directions.
+The second paper addresses this directly.

-So the real follow-up question is not just whether the losses are close, but whether the learned representations are close as well.

-## From losses to geometry

-To study this, consider training CL and NSCL under shared randomness:

-- same initialization,
-- same mini-batches,
-- same augmentations.
+### Shared-randomness coupling

-Then the only real difference between the two runs is the objective.
+Consider training CL and NSCL under shared randomness: same initialization, same mini-batches, same augmentations.
+The only difference between the two runs is the objective.

-To compare the learned representations, it is more useful to look at their similarity structure than at their raw parameters.
-If $Z$ denotes a collection of embeddings, define the similarity matrix
+To compare the learned representations, define the cosine similarity matrix

 $$
-\Sigma(Z)_{ij} = \cos(z_i,z_j).
+\Sigma(Z)_{ij} = \cos(z_i,z_j),
 $$

-This matrix captures the geometry of the representation space directly.
-From it one can compute standard alignment measures such as:
+which captures the geometry of the representation directly.
+From it, standard alignment metrics follow: **CKA** (centered kernel alignment) and **RSA** (representational similarity analysis).

-- **CKA**, which compares centered similarity structure,
-- **RSA**, which compares pairwise dissimilarity structure.

-These are natural metrics for asking whether two models learn the same relational geometry over the data.

-## The second result
+### The similarity matrices stay close

-Under a coupled training protocol, one can bound the difference between the CL and NSCL similarity matrices throughout training.
-A representative bound has the form
+Under the coupled training protocol, the difference between the CL and NSCL similarity matrices throughout training satisfies a bound of the form

 $$
-\|\Sigma_T^{\mathrm{CL}}-\Sigma_T^{\mathrm{NS}}\|_F \lesssim \frac{e^{2/\tau}}{\tau C \sqrt{B}} \cdot \exp\left(\frac{1}{2\tau^2 B}\sum_{t=0}^{T-1}\eta_t\right)\cdot \left(\sum_{t=0}^{T-1}\eta_t\right),
+\|\Sigma_T^{\mathrm{CL}}-\Sigma_T^{\mathrm{NS}}\|_F \lesssim \frac{e^{2/\tau}}{\tau C \sqrt{B}} \cdot \exp\left(\frac{1}{2\tau^2 B}\sum_{t=0}^{T-1}\eta_t\right)\cdot \left(\sum_{t=0}^{T-1}\eta_t\right).
 $$

-where:

-- $B$ is the batch size,
-- $\tau$ is the temperature,
-- $\eta_t$ are the step sizes.

-The exact form matters less here than the scaling.
-The right-hand side gets smaller when:

-- the number of classes is larger,
-- the batch size is larger,
-- the temperature is higher,
-- the cumulative step size is more moderate.

-So the same regimes that make the loss-level CL-NSCL gap small also make the learned representation geometry more tightly coupled.
+The right-hand side gets smaller when the number of classes is larger, the batch size is larger, the temperature is higher, and the cumulative step size is more moderate.
+The same regimes that make the loss gap small also keep the representations aligned.

-This is the second structural point:

-> The CL-NSCL connection persists beyond the objective.
-It often appears directly in the geometry of the learned representations.

-## Consequences for CKA and RSA

-Once the similarity matrices are close, one immediately gets lower bounds on standard representation-alignment metrics.
-In simplified form, these bounds look like
+This immediately yields lower bounds on CKA and RSA:

 $$
 \mathrm{CKA}_T \ge \frac{1-\rho_T}{1+\rho_T}, \qquad \mathrm{RSA}_T \ge \frac{1-r_T}{1+r_T},